Generic selectors

 Fasting is the intentional and voluntary denial of food and drink for the purpose of afflicting our own physical body.
 It is unpleasant and something that many avoid, especially in this world where food is in abundance.
 No one wants to suffer.
 But that is the cost that must be paid[4] by each potential child of God because we must prove our obedience under adverse circumstances.
 And many have suffered—and are suffering—terrible trials even unto death.
 However, suffering in a fast is often minor compared to the fiery trials that God’s people have endured.

 So why afflict ourselves?
 Fasting is a way to strengthen ourselves for trials because it brings about a unique spiritual state.
-God says, “to this one I will look, to him who is of a poor [humble] and contrite spirit and who trembles at My Word.”
-(Isaiah 66:2).
+God says, “But on this one I will look: On him who is poor [humble] and of a contrite spirit, and who trembles at My Word.”
+(Isa.
+66:2).
 Being willing to suffer through fasting (or add to the suffering of an existing trial) proves our hearts to God; whereupon He has greater compassion toward our prayers.

 The Bible clearly shows that fasting is the tool when one absolutely needs to entreat God to intervene.
 Why?
 Because prayers are a mirror of the desire in our hearts and fasting helps present us before God with greater humility.
 God’s people fast largely for two reasons: when they are personally afflicted with trials and for others who are beset with trials:

-HEBREWS 10:32-33 But remember the earlier days when, after you were enlightened, you endured much conflict in your sufferings.
-33 On the one part, you were made a public spectacle by both insults and severe trials; and on the other part, you became companions of those who were enduring the same things.
+HEBREWS 10:32-33 But recall the former days in which, after you were illuminated, you endured a great struggle with sufferings: 33 partly while you were made a spectacle both by reproaches and tribulations, and partly while you became companions of those who were so treated;

 · Can I brush my teeth?